brainglobe/napari-experimental/README.md

 Ultimately, the goal of this plugin is to provide a way to experiment with group layers independent from the main napari codebase.
 Hopefully, parts of this plugin widget will be incorporated back into napari, replacing the existing `LayerList`.

+## Implementation Details

+This section is a halfway point between full developer documentation and throwing docstrings in a contributor's face.
+We have been diligent in adding docstrings to our methods, however we recommend you first read about [model/view programming](https://doc.qt.io/qt-6/model-view-programming.html) and in particular tree models and views.
+The docstrings, plus the explanations in this section, should then afford you enough information into how the plugin is operating.

+### Key Classes

 ## Todo

 ### Desirable features